 - I was a Fellow with the Lewis Center for Church Leadership at Wesley Theological Seminary in Washington DC, and the Joe R. Engle Institute of Preaching at Princeton Theological Seminary.

-- I completed Life Coach training with the church planting organization Mission Alive based in Dallas, Texas, in 2013.
+- I completed initial Life Coach skills training with the church planting organization Mission Alive based in Dallas, Texas, in 2013.
 I refreshed those skills again in 2021 with the Holmes Coaching Group.

 - In 2014 I became involved with The Reformation Project by reading God and the Gay Christian by Matthew Vines, attending The Reformation Project DC conference (#TRPinDC) in November of 2014.